lk101101/Blackjack/README.md

 - Implement way for player to choose whether ace is worth 1 or 11.
 Currently, aces count as 11 when the current score is less than or equal to 10 and count as 1 when the score is greater than 10.

-- Add compatibility for more than 1 player which would mostly require some minor changes in the main function in Game.cpp.
+- Add compatibility for more than 1 player.

-- Clean up end messages declaring the winners and losers of the game
+- Clean up end messages declaring the winners and losers of the game.

-- Add betting system
+- Add betting system.